OpenXIP/xip-app-tutorial/README.md

-Welcome to the XIP Tutorial Application&trade; Project!
+Welcome to the XIP&trade; Tutorial Application Project!
 ===========================================================

 The [eXtensible Imaging Platform&trade; (XIP&trade;)](http://www.OpenXIP.org) is an